SERIOUS INFUSION REACTIONS, CAPILLARY LEAK SYNDROME AND LOSS OF VISUAL ACUITY.

-- Prepare and hold diluted Ontak in plastic syringes or soft plastic IV bags.
+- Prepare and hold diluted Ontak in plastic syringes or soft plastic intravenous bags.
 Do not use glass containers.

-- Withdraw the calculated dose from the vial(s) and inject it into an empty IV infusion bag.
-Do not add more than 9 mL of sterile saline without preservative to the IV bag for each 1 mL of Ontak.
+- Withdraw the calculated dose from the vial(s) and inject it into an empty intravenous infusion bag.
+Do not add more than 9 mL of sterile saline without preservative to the intravenous bag for each 1 mL of Ontak.

 - Do not mix Ontak with other drugs.

 - Do not administer Ontak through an in-line filter.

 - Administer prepared solutions of Ontak within 6 hours, using a syringe pump or intravenous infusion bag.